Dual Location Group Investigation

 cost and payment

-The cost of a single admission is SOLD OUT.
+The cost of a single admission is $65.00.
 This will get you into the May-Stringer House and Train Depot.
-We are the cheapest group investigation that any other team offers.
 Tickets are very limited, so when they are sold out that's it.
 Payments are accepted through PayPal and must be paid for in advance.
 You will receive an email from Paypal showing proof of payment.
 Tickets are no longer printed.
 Once we receive your payment we add you to our list.
 You will have your emailed receipt from Paypal as proof of purchase.
 Once you make payment to Paypal we will send you an email letting you know we received payment and added you to our list.
 Any questions email us at or call 352-507-8362.
 Please leave a message if we don't answer and we will contact you as soon as we can.
 Refunds can be issued if requested before the deadline.
 The deadline to cancel is three weeks prior to event, no refund will be given after the deadline.